raonigabriel/llama-server-cpu/README.md

 Q) My inference speed is not good: model takes a lot time to answer.

-A) Try using a higher tier like t5 (if your CPU supports) or try using a small model (with less parameters).
-The [Qwen2.5](https://huggingface.co/collections/Qwen/qwen25-66e81a666513e518adb90d9e) series of modelsa offer plenty optins: 0.5B, 1.5B, 3B, 7B, 14B, 32B, 72B paramers.
-Remember: you will **never** get the same performance level as if running models on GPU / TPU / NPU.
+A) Try using a higher tier like t5 (if your CPU supports it) or try using a small model instead, with less parameters.
+The [Qwen2.5](https://huggingface.co/collections/Qwen/qwen25-66e81a666513e518adb90d9e) series of models do offer plenty options for you to pick: 0.5B, 1.5B, 3B, 7B, 14B, 32B, 72B paramers.
+Just remember that you will **never** get the same performance level as if running models on GPU / TPU / NPU.